-10.3 Acceptable Emails
+9.3 Acceptable Emails

-- questions about the course content or materials - asking to set up an appointment to ask questions or review an exam - notification of illness or other special circumstances - providing constructive comments or feedback about the course
+- questions about the course content or materials - asking to set up an appointment to ask questions or review an exam

+- notification of illness or other special circumstances - providing constructive comments or feedback about the course

-10.4 Unacceptable Emails
+9.4 Unacceptable Emails

-- questions that may be answered on OWL or on this course outline - · asking when grades will be posted - asking what grade a student received - asking where or when an exam is scheduled or the material covered on an exam - · requests for grade increases, extra assignments, or reweighting of course components
+- questions that may be answered on OWL or on this course outline - · asking when grades will be posted - asking what grade a student received - asking where or when an exam is scheduled or the material covered on an exam - requests for grade increases, extra assignments, or reweighting of course components

-11. Attendance
+10. Attendance

-It is expected that students will attend all synchronous lectures.
-The professor will not provide access to the lecture after it has been presented.
+IN-PERSON: It is expected that students will attend all classes.
+The professor does not provide access to lecture notes.
 Students are encouraged to obtain missed lecture notes from a fellow student.

-11.1 Short Absences.
+10.1 Short Absences.